-Creep testing of materials at high temperatures is a very important field of study at many levels of industry.
-Accurate high temperature creep data is absolutely essential for the proper design and construction of any structural element operating at elevated temperatures.
+Creep testing of materials at high temperatures is a significant field of study at many industry levels.
+Accurate high temperature creep data is essential for the proper design and construction of any structural element operating at elevated temperatures.
 As such, ways of improving upon conventional creep testing methods at high temperature are highly sought after.

 Test Method: IS: 1528 (P-18)1993

 This test helps in determining the critical linear markings and measurements in green condition, after drying and after firing.
-The permanent change in dimensions is measured as permanent linear change.
+The permanent change in dimensions is quantified as linear change.

 Test Method: IS: 1528 (P-6)1974

-This test helps in determining the deformation behavior of refractory ceramic products subjected to a constant load and increasing temperature.
+This test helps in determining the deformation behaviour of refractory ceramic products subjected to a constant load and increasing temperature.

 Test Method: ISO 1893

-This test helps in determining the relative abrasion resistance of refractory brick at room temperature.
-This test method can also be applied to castable refractories.
+This test helps in determining the relative abrasion resistance of refractory bricks at room temperature.
+This test method can be performed for castable refractories.

-This test helps in determining the measurement of the air permeability of textile fabrics.
-This test method applies to most fabrics including woven fabrics, nonwoven fabrics, air bag fabrics, blankets, napped fabrics, knitted fabrics, layered fabrics, and pile fabrics.
-The fabrics may be untreated, heavily sized, coated, resin-treated, or otherwise treated.
+This test helps in determining the measurement of air permeability in textile fabrics.
+This test method applies to most fabrics including woven fabrics, non-woven fabrics, airbag fabrics, blankets, napped fabrics, knitted fabrics, layered fabrics, and pile fabrics.
+The fabrics may be untreated, resin-treated, coated, heavily sized, or otherwise treated.

-This test helps in determining the the microscopic analysis of materials using thin sections or polished surfaces.
+This test helps in determining the microscopic analysis of materials using thin sections of polished surfaces.

 Test Method: IS: 4860-1968

-Thermal conductivity depends upon the chemical and mineralogical compositions as well as the glassy phase contained in the refractory and the application temperature.
-The conductivity usually changes with rise in temperature.
-In cases where heat transfer is required though the brick work, for example in recuperators, regenerators, muffles, etc. the refractory should have high conductivity.
-Low thermal conductivity is desirable for conservation of heat by providing adequate insulation.
+Thermal conductivity depends upon the mineralogical and chemical compositions along with the glassy phase contained in the application and refractory temperature.
+The conductivity usually changes with the rise in temperature.
+In case, where heat transfer is required through brickwork, for example in recuperators, re-generators, muffles, etc. the refractory should have high conductivity.
+Low thermal conductivity is desirable for the conservation of heat by providing adequate insulation.

 Test Method: IS: 1528 (P-16)1991

 This test helps in determining the percentile quantity of particles of known diameter within a sample.
-The specimen can be either passed through a set of standard sieves in its natural state, or if a significant amount of binding material is present, such as clay, then the sample can first be washed over a small aperture sieve to remove the binding material.
+The specimen can be passed in two ways.
+Either through a set of standard sieves in its natural state or if a certain amount of binding material such as clay is present, then the sample can first be washed over a small aperture sieve to remove such material.

 Test Method: IS: 1528 (P-14) 1974